 Can I claim free childcare while earning over £100,000?

 Navigating the financial aspects of childcare can be challenging, especially for high earners.
-If your adjusted income is over £100k, you might be wondering whether you can still claim free childcare in the UK.
-This article delves into the details, helping you understand your options and how your income affects eligibility.
+If your adjusted income is over £100k, you might be wondering about the childcare 100k limit and whether you can still claim free childcare in the UK.
+This article delves into the details, helping you understand your options and how your income affects childcare funding UK eligibility.
 Let’s explore the key points you need to consider, with expert insights from Cigma Accounting.

-HMRC assesses eligibility based on adjusted net income, not headline salary — which is why this threshold frequently confuses.
+HMRC assesses eligibility based on the tax free childcare threshold, not headline salary — which is why this threshold frequently confuses.
+Understanding the 30 hours free childcare salary cap is also important for families who want to make the most of available childcare schemes.

 For a complete overview of free childcare schemes, income thresholds, and eligibility rules, see our full guide to free childcare for working parents.